 As the title suggests, hex dumbbells got their name for their unique hexagonal shape.
 Their shape is beneficial if you do exercises that switch between different weights as they will not roll when placed on the ground.
 Some exercises that benefit from having a hex dumbbell are the dumbbell push-ups as the facets add extra stability.

-Compared to their urethane and rubber counterparts, the hex dumbbell is relatively cheap to buy, although there are options for rubber hex dumbbells — giving you the best of both worlds.
+Compared to their urethane and rubber counterparts, hex dumbbell sets are relatively cheap to buy, although there are options for rubber hex dumbbells — giving you the best of both worlds.

 Adjustable dumbbells are a great budget-friendly way to get a full range of dumbbells without needing to give up a lot of space in your gym.
-Usually found in small or home gyms with limited space, these dumbbells allow users to access a broad range of weight options.
+Usually found in small or home gyms with limited space, these dumbbells allow users to access a broad range of weight options without investing in dumbbell sets.

 There are two main types of adjustable dumbbells.
 One is a manual version where you have different size weight plates that you can slide off and on the dumbbell's handle, using a spinlock to keep them in place.
 The newer version uses a dial and a button to lock the weight in place, making it effortless to change between the weights.

-The one drawback of adjustable dumbbells is that they are pretty bulky, and it can be challenging to change between weights, which may interfere with your workout.
+The one drawback of an adjustable dumbbell set is that they are pretty bulky, and it can be challenging to change between weights, which may interfere with your workout.
 However, if you are looking for an affordable full range of dumbbells without sacrificing space, these are the perfect option.

 Before urethane and rubber dumbbells, it was cast iron that was the most popular dumbbell set to have.
 They are a classic dumbbell and come in a circular shape.
 These solid dumbbells are great for heavy lifting, although you must be aware that they are at risk for chips and scratches.